Frequently Asked Questions

 PACE eligibility requirements:

-- Be able to live safely at home
+Be able to live safely in the community with PACE support at time of enrollment

 How do I join Northland PACE?